samuel-henry/Smalltalk-Design-Patterns-Assignments/HW1/README.md

 Please browse the source for each class and run the unit tests using Squeak's TestRunner or by action-clicking on CSPP51050-HW1-Tests --> Run Tests in Pharo.

 Additional testing for problem 2 can be completed in the Workspace.
-Paste the following into your Workspace and then follow the below steps:
+Paste the following into your Workspace and then follow the steps below:

 	pastDate := Date today subtractDays: 365.
 	pastDate := Date today subtractDays: 3650.